-Property, plant and equipment are carried at \$6,742,000 on the consolidated statement of financial position as at 31 December 2021.
-This balance includes an amount of \$3,580,977 and \$757,838 relating to plant and equipment and capital work in progress located in Indonesia, respectively.
-We were unable to obtain sufficient appropriate audit evidence about this amount as we were unable to corroborate the methodology and key assumptions employed by management's expert in valuing these assets.
-As at the date of this audit report, we have been unable to communicate with management's expert and have been unable to substantiate the value of these assets by alternative means.
-As a result, we were unable to determine whether any adjustments were necessary in respect of the Group's plant and equipment balance and consequently, whether any impairment charges were necessary.
+Property, plant and equipment are carried at \$3,985,744 (31 December 2021: \$6,740,943) on the consolidated statement of financial position as at 31 December 2022.
+This balance includes an amount of \$2,759,248 (2021: \$3,580,977) and \$Nil (31 December 2021: \$757,839) relating to plant and equipment and capital work in progress located in Indonesia, respectively.
+A qualified opinion was issued by the previous auditor in relation to this amount as sufficient appropriate audit evidence could not be obtained to substantiate this balance.
+The comparative numbers have not been restated in the current year financial statements, thus we were also unable to determine whether prior year balance of plant and equipment was fairly stated.